Kaludii/ChestAlerts/README.md

     # You can use color codes using '&'.
 For example: '&c' is red.
     # Don't forget to save and do '/ChestAlerts reload' or restart your server after making changes.
     #
-    help_message: '&d&lChestAlerts &2&l► &7This is the help message for ChestAlerts.
+    help_message: '&d&lChestAlerts &2&l► &bThis is the help message for ChestAlerts.
 Available commands are: /ChestAlerts help, /ChestAlerts reload, /ChestAlerts toggle'
     no_permission_message: '&d&lChestAlerts &2&l► &cYou do not have permission to use this command.'
-    reload_message: '&d&lChestAlerts &2&l► &7The ChestAlerts plugin has been reloaded.'
+    reload_message: '&d&lChestAlerts &2&l► &bThe ChestAlerts plugin has been reloaded.'
-    toggle_on_message: '&d&lChestAlerts &2&l► &7ChestAlerts have been enabled.'
+    toggle_on_message: '&d&lChestAlerts &2&l► &bChestAlerts have been enabled.'
-    toggle_off_message: '&d&lChestAlerts &2&l► &7ChestAlerts have been disabled.'
+    toggle_off_message: '&d&lChestAlerts &2&l► &bChestAlerts have been disabled.'

 **This plugin was only tested on 1.19 and 1.20, no other previous versions.**